 Age and Ageing journal

-The journal is available in full to subscribers and BGS members and there is a sizable proportion of free or Open Access content which can be read without a subscription.
+The journal is available in full to subscribers and BGS members and there is a sizable proportion of free or Open Access content which can be read without a subscription, including all COVID articles.

 Rowan Harwood’s Editor’s View gives an overview of this latest issue and highlights some of the hot topics for our readers.